cypress-io/cypress-documentation/source/ja/guides/core-concepts/dashboard-service.md

 Click into the project you'd like to change access to, then click **Settings** in the top right corner.

-{% img /img/dashboard/project-settings.png "project-settings" %}
+{% imgTag /img/dashboard/project-settings.png "project-settings" %}

 Here you will see a section displaying **Access to Runs**.
 Choose the appropriate access you'd like to assign for the project here.

-{% img /img/dashboard/access-to-runs.png "access-to-runs" %}
+{% imgTag /img/dashboard/access-to-runs.png "access-to-runs" %}

 ## Transfer ownership